decentralized-identity/sidetree/docs/Q-and-A.md

 _(@henkvancann)_

 ## **Q: What is so unique to Sidetree?
+Massively Parallel

+Processing
+Strongly intrinsically consistent

+Resolution

+Control their own history

+CAS structure distributed systems

+ORB has a tree structure in the CAS

 Current approaches that utilize these ledger systems to create decentralized identifier networks suffer from severely limited transactional volumes and other performance issues.
 Sidetree is a ‘Layer 2’ protocol that runs atop decentralized ledger systems.\
 Sidetree has a very small footprint on anchoring - or settlement - Layers ("Layer 1").
 It stashes multiple layer 2 identity transactions into one layer 1 transaction; it's "Lightning-Network-like" in Bitcoin.\
 _(@henkvancann)_